stacksjs/stacks/resources/components/README.md

 ## 💡 Get Started

 It's easy to get started.
-The only prerequisite is a basic understanding HTML, sprinkled with *minimal* JavaScript.
+The only prerequisite is a basic understanding of HTML, sprinkled with *minimal* JavaScript.
 In other words, there is virtually no learning curve.

 ```bash
 # you may use this GitHub template or the following command: